leehaesung/A_Developer_Guide_To_the_IoT_IBM/README.md

         * Course Prerequisites 3 min
         * Summary of the lessons 4 min
         * What practical work is in this course?
 2 min
-        * Learning module summary: About this course10 min
+        * Learning module summary: About this course 10 min

    * What is the Internet of Things?
-        * Overview of Internet of Things6 min
+        * Overview of Internet of Things 6 min
         * Quiz: IoT Quiz5 questions
         * Learning module summary: What is the Internet of Things?
 10 min